Product

 You might have heard of the luteal phase described as the “two-week wait” (TWW) because — when you’re trying to conceive — that tricky time between ovulation and when your period usually starts can feel like an eternity.
 And it doesn’t help that early pregnancy symptoms often mirror how you might feel in the week leading up to your period.
 These symptoms are sometimes described as premenstrual syndrome, or PMS for short.

 We now know that 8 DPO is still too early to take a pregnancy test.
-However, significant hormonal changes that take place during early pregnancy can trigger a number of changes in your body.
-So, if implantation has taken place, you might start to experience a few early pregnancy symptoms over the coming weeks.
-They include:
+However, hormonal changes that take place both during early pregnancy and just before your period starts can trigger a number of changes in your body.
+These can include:

 Cramping